zeinafahim/RewardTheFarmer/README.md

 ## 4. Feature Assignments (Accountability)

 _Assign one distinct use case from Section 3.2 to each team member.
-This member is responsible for the full-stack implementation of this feature._
+This member is responsible for the full-stack implementation of this feature_

 | Team Member | Assigned Use Case       | Brief Description of Responsibility              |
 | :---------- | :---------------------- | :----------------------------------------------- |